gradle/gradle/design-docs/build-initialisation.md

 The result of the inference can potentially be presented to the user to confirm (or they can just edit the generated build file).
 When nothing useful can be inferred, the user can select from a list or assemble the model interactively.

+# Story: Add further project types

+Add the following types:

+- `groovy-library`
+    - Include a spock unit test
+- `scala-library`
+    - Include a unit test - test framework TBD
+- `gradle-plugin`
+- `web-application`
+- `java-application`
+- `cpp-library`
+- `cpp-application`

+## Implementation

+- Allow a build template to depend on another template.
+For example, there is a base template that generates the `settings.gradle`

+## Test coverage

+- For each build type, generate and execute the build.

-# Story: specify target gradle version via commandline when running auto applied wrapper task
+# Story: User specifies target gradle version when generating the wrapper

-This story adds a commandline property "--gradle-version") to the `wrapper` task to specifiy the desired Gradle version:
+This story adds a commandline property `--gradle-version` to the `wrapper` task to specify the desired Gradle version:

 * Add `--gradle-version` command-line option to `wrapper`.

 ## Test coverage

-* Running `gradle wrapper --gradle-version 1.6` generates valid wrapper.properties with correct URL.
+* Running `gradle wrapper --gradle-version 1.6` generates valid `wrapper.properties` with correct URL.

 # Story: Update the user guide Java tutorial to use the `init` task